adam-blakeney/ExecuStore/README.md

 - This page displays the user profile with their order history and shipping details.
 4. **Products Page**
 - This page displays filtered products and enables the user to click to find out more information.
-- The product cards will show images and names, genres and pricing.
+- The product cards will show images and names and pricing.
 5. **Products Detail**
 - The detail page will display product descriptions and pricing.
-- This page will enable the user to add the product to their cart.
+- This page will enable the user to add the product to their cart and select quantity.
 - The detail will also display if the product is in stock or not.
 6. **Checkout Page**
 - The checkout enables the user to pay for their items and add shipping details relevant to their order.
 - This will be a safe secure checkout using stripe.
-7. **Blog Page**
-- The blog/ club will display only to users who are registered.
-- The content will be relevant to the company goals and areas of interest.

 ## SEO